Multiple choice fields are fields that contain a list of choices that your form respondents can select from. Types of multiple-choice fields include:

 Add new choices

-Type in your choices or copy and paste from an existing list
+Type in your choices or copy and paste from an existing list.
+Press enter or OK to add your choice to the list.

 Edit choice text

-Click on the red buttons on the right side
+Click on the trash can button on the right side

 Sort choices alphabetically